FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 12th October 2022.md

  DS-119-19

 Convent Road, Abbeyfeale Co.
-Limerick---
+Limerick
+---
 9

 The former Convent of Mercy in Abbeyfeale is on the market for sale by the owner.
 As it